 - i.
-Information hub on the Council's website, signposting to support available this included summary of grants and other support; - ii.
+Information hub on the Council's website, signposting to support available this included summary of grants and other support, such as with the cost of school uniforms; - ii.
 Internal and external communications to residents, businesses, staff and Councillors both supporting themselves, and supporting others; - iii Considering a Warm Spaces initiative, including potential links with community associations, public and voluntary sector partners; - iv.
 Working with partners to offer "full financial MOTs" for people, focusing on short term and more sustainable longer term solutions; - v.
 Surveying local Community Associations to understand the potential impact on them, how they were intending to manage pressures, and any support needed; and - vi.
 Holding a Stevenage Together meeting on 20 September 2022 to co-ordinate work with partners and discuss / agree any joint work to support people.